 The Aboriginal and Torres Strait Islander census population of Coffs Harbour City in 2016 was approximately 3,639.

 In August 2019 Council adopted Yandaarra Shifting Camp Together - A Guide for Aboriginal Cultural Awareness and Engagement(PDF, 3MB) which has been developed to assist Councillors, staff and volunteers to provide a consistent and respectful approach to engaging with the Aboriginal community.

-Contact Council's Aboriginal Community Planning and Engagement Specialist on 02 6648 4850 or via email@example.com
+Contact our Aboriginal Community Planning and Engagement Specialist on 02) 6648 4850 or via email@example.com

 Gumbaynggirr culture on the Coffs Coast

-Watch this short video on Gumbaynggirr culture produced by Coffs Coast, Council's tourism website.
+Watch this short video on Gumbaynggirr culture produced by Coffs Coast, City of Coffs Harbour's tourism website.

 You can find out more about the Aboriginal history of our region on the Coffs Harbour Libraries website and at the sites listed below.